Ciao, welcome back to my blog!

 Until the early 1900s, moussaka was a more simple dish, using just vegetables and meats.
 The addition of béchamel sauce is attributed to Nikos Tselementes, a Greek chef who trained in France, and this newer version quickly became a favourite in Greece."
 This the definition that Nancy Gaifyllia wrote on The spruce eats.

-I first tasted it in Romania and I immediately loved it as it very similar to the classic Italian lasagna.
-Instead of pasta sheets and the white sauce that we call "besciamella", it has grilled aubergines and boiled potatoes which make it more summery and super appetising!
+I first tasted moussaka in Romania and I immediately loved it as it is very similar to the classic Italian lasagna.

-It is a rather long dish to make for my usual recipe time, which are usually under 30 minutes, but to be fair it is absolutely worth it, I promise!
+It is a rather long dish to make for my usual recipe time, which is usually under 30 minutes, but to be fair it is absolutely worth it, I promise!

-On the other hand, the procedure itself is easy if you have some homemade ragou sauce ready (I have countless pots in my freezer that I needed to use asap).
+On the other hand, the procedure itself is easy if you have some homemade ragu' sauce ready (I have countless pots in the freezer that I needed to use asap).

 That's what you need to do it:

 1kg of ragout sauce

 150g of grated parmesan and cheddar

 Cast iron grill pan or a big pan